cybertraining-dsc/fa20-523-337/project/project.md

 - [ ] future considerations should be renamed to Limitations.
 - [ ] there ar no : in headers such as in future considerations:
 - [ ] use grammerly
+- [ ] your tables are unreadable.
+There are different ways on how to do this.
+You can include the parameters as text and the rest as markdown table

 Balaji Dhamodharan, bdhamodh@iu.edu, fa20-523-337
 Anantha Janakiraman, ajanakir@iu.edu, fa20-523-337